partikus/mail-sender/README.md

 # Mail-Sender

-This training app has created in order to find out new approach in builid
+This training app has created in order to find out new approach in build

 ## Development - Getting started